-- A. The following criteria are used in the evaluation of every candidate for tenure.
+A. The following criteria are used in the evaluation of every candidate for tenure.
 Each faculty committee and administrator considering a tenure case must specifically address each of these criteria as they apply to that case in the written recommendations that are submitted up the line to the provost and vice president for academic affairs.
 Committee votes must be recorded in the recommendations.
-In cases in which a vote is not unanimous, reasons for negative votes must be included. - B. Criteria to be used are as follows: - 1.
-Since tenure may be awarded only to faculty members who hold the rank of associate or full professor or who are being simultaneously appointed to one of those ranks, any faculty member awarded tenure must meet the minimum requirements for the rank of associate professor. - 2.
+In cases in which a vote is not unanimous, reasons for negative votes must be included.

+B. Criteria to be used are as follows:

+- 1. Since tenure may be awarded only to faculty members who hold the rank of associate or full professor or who are being simultaneously appointed to one of those ranks, any faculty member awarded tenure must meet the minimum requirements for the rank of associate professor. - 2.
 Merit Merit of the faculty member in teaching, research, and service over the entire probationary period and the contributions made by the faculty member in these areas to the University.
+Scholarly and teaching activity up to six years before the tenure decision should be considered, which can include activity at another accredited institution of higher education or national research institutions.
 (For definition of teaching, research, and service and a discussion of methods of evaluation, see policies and procedures concerning evaluation of faculty members, evaluation of teaching, evaluation of scholarly activity and research, and evaluation of service.)
 In addition to information supplied by faculty information sheets, the chair's evaluation, and other material presented by the department, an opportunity shall be made available for the faculty member to provide in writing any other material in support of the tenure candidacy.
-It is the responsibility of the department chair and the departmental promotion and tenure committee to provide an assessment of the quality of the journals and the reputation of book and other such publishers.
+It is the responsibility of the department chair and the departmental promotion and tenure committee to provide an assessment of the quality of the publications for the faculty being considered for tenure.
+The evidence should address the quality of the journals and the reputation of book and other such publishers.
 In case of material developments, additional documentation may be added to the portfolio before the conclusion of the evaluation process with the concurrence of the department chair and dean.